 - Riders taking off the start prior to the green flag signal or with the wrong row will be penalized.

 - Riders missing the start of their class must enter the race course at the Start Line and complete the start chute.

-- The bike a rider starts the race with is the official bike of the rider for that event and may not be switched during the event.
+- The bicycle a rider starts the race with is the official Bicycle of the rider for that event and may not be switched during the event.

 - A GNCC course may include trails, footpaths, roads, hills, motocross tracks or any type of terrain which can be negotiated by a bicycle.